sashakoshka/star-icons/README.md

 ![Icon Preview](preview.png)

-Icons of the Xerox Viewpoint operating system, plus more in the same style.
+This repo contains the icons from the Xerox Viewpoint operating system, as well as extra icons in the same style to make this set more useful in the 21st century.

+This repository is very incomplete as of now.